 Some people don’t favor the viewpoint that relapses are common, but those that do state that change is a process.
 Recovery is a zigzagging line with ups and downs, which sometimes involves relapsing.
 However, you have the choice to view a relapse as an opportunity to learn, rather than as a failure.
 If you’re chronically relapsing, addiction experts state that you should attend treatment, even if you’ve already attended it.

 Some addiction experts theorize that relapsing is due to a buildup of various problems.
-An individual may struggle with low self-esteem, shame, poor coping skills, and PTSD.
+An individual may struggle with low self-esteem, shame, poor coping skills, and post-traumatic stress disorder (PTSD).
 They may be having relationship or money issues.
 Over time, the buildup of these problems can create a lot of stress and pain, so the only way they can get relief from that pain is drinking.

 Other experts believe that users prone to relapsing may not have done the “inner healing work,” so they didn’t get to the underlying issues that contributed to their alcoholism.
 Perhaps they’ve never dealt with childhood trauma or a painful divorce.
 Therefore, relapses could indicate their lack of commitment to working through the roots of their addictive behavior.